fweiss/lcd-16x2/TESTING.md

 ST7066
 start with read busy flag
-it's only a read and has not required setup
+it's only a read and has no required setup